Suor/funcy/docs/seqs.rst

         OrderedDict(sorted(plain_dict.items(), key=second))

+.. function:: last(seq)

+    Returns last item in sequence.
+Returns ``None`` if sequence is empty.
+Tries to be efficient when sequence supports indexed access and fallbacks to iterating over it if not.

 .. function:: rest(seq)

     Skips first item in sequence, returning iterator starting just after it.
 A shortcut for :func:`drop(1, seq) <drop>`.

+.. function:: butlast(seq)

+    Returns iterator of all elements of a sequence but last.

 .. function:: ilen(seq)